shabaz123/ez_i2c_adapter_and_uart_bridge/README.md

 ## 2. USB-UART Bridge Function

-Connect to the **second COM port** (Port 2).
+Connect to the second COM port.
 This port acts as a transparent bridge to the hardware UART on GPIO 0/1.

 - **Dynamic Baud Rate:** The hardware UART baud rate automatically updates when you change the settings in your PC terminal software (e.g., PuTTY, Tera Term).
-- **MSP Support:** Includes a software pull-up on RX to handle targets with floating pins (like the TI MSPM0).

 ---